bblfish/LauncherApp/README.md

 It does not implement the features that Window.postMessage would need to be really secure.
 At present I just wanted to test that a window from two origins can communicate.

+## Conclusion

+Window.postMessage does indeed allow messages to be sent between apps from different origins, if those are opened by the Launcher App.
+Furthermore this works when the Launcher App opens those apps in
+* an IFrame
+* a new tab
+* a new browser window

+## Todo

+Immediate todos:

+* Test on a number of browsers and OSes.
+* Improve the security of communication
+* Add code for Launcher to send messages back to launched apps, and check those works.

+Longer term todos:

+* Test how much the Launcher App can control HTTP connections

 ## Setup

 To get this working one needs to start a web server Apache on localhost to respond to requests from different origins.